Newly Admitted Students

 3. SUBMIT COMPLETED CERTIFICATE of IMMUNIZATION

-● Undergraduate orientation will be held at the following dates:
+- Register for Undergraduate orientation (SOAR) here.
+International SOAR will be held on the following dates:

 5. MAKE TRAVEL ARRANGEMENTS